Exclusive Fjordsightseeing Geiranger

 THE SEVEN SISTERS

-According to legend, The Suitor tried to propose to The Sisters on the opposite side of the fjord – but never succeeded.
-The cruise passes The Suitor at an arm’s length.
+According to legend, the “Suitor” tried to propose to “the Sisters” on the opposite side of the fjord – but never succeeded.
+The cruise passes very close to the “Suitor”.

 THE PULPIT ROCK